vitaliy-bobrov/metalsmith-blog-source/source/blog/adding-comments-to-metalsmith.md

 ---
 ```

-But wouldn't be enought, you need to add HTML container for Disqus comments inside your page template with id `disqus_thread`, if you're using handlebars as templateengine it may look like this:
+But wouldn't be enough, you need to add HTML container for Disqus comments inside your page template with id `disqus_thread`, if you're using handlebars as template engine it may look like this:

 ```html
 {{#if comments }}